Facebook Session Expired? 7 fixes that work [2026]

 Think of it like a library card that expires after a set time.
 Once it's no longer valid, you need to renew it to access the library again.

 Facebook creates a unique session token when you log in.
 This token authenticates every request you make on the platform.
-But tokens don't last forever - they expire for security reasons.

 Why Does Facebook Keep Saying Session Expired?